jconorgrogan/New-Computationally-efficient-way-to-calculate-e/README.md

    \]

 3. **Compare the Two Approximations**:
    Both approximations should be very close to the true value of \( e \).
-But the difference between them is even closer, specifically when  truncating the leading zeros).
+But the difference between them is even closer, specifically when truncating the leading zeros.

-  # Step-by-Step Calculation for example \( n = 100,000 \)
+### Step-by-Step Calculation for Example \( n = 100,000 \)

 1. **Calculate \( \left(\frac{100,001}{100,000}\right)^{100,000} \)**:
    \[